papivot/cluster-api-aws/README.md

 ```shell
 sudo cp ./bin/clusterawsadm /usr/local/bin
 ```
-Use the binary to create the AWS Cloudformation stack in your AWS account to set up the required IAM users/group/profiles.
+Use the binary, to create an AWS Cloudformation stack in your AWS account, to set up the required IAM users/group/profiles.

 ```shell
 clusterawsadm alpha bootstrap create-stack
 ```
-This should take a while but creates the IAM objects, similar to the output below, in the AWS account
+This should take a while but creates the required IAM objects, similar to the output below, in the AWS account

 ```console
 Resource |Type |Status